Murrilwane Wildlife Sanctuary

 • locationLivingstone City, Southern Province, Zambia

-The park is located upstream of Victoria Falls, protecting the magnificent scenery of the falls and the rich surrounding ecosystem.The name 'Mosi-oa-Tunya' means 'The Smoke that Thunders' in the local Tonga language, inspired by the powerful spray of the falls.
+The park is located upstream of Victoria Falls, protecting the magnificent scenery of the falls and the rich surrounding ecosystem.The name 'Mosi-oa-Tunya' means 'The Smoke That Thunders' in the local Tonga language, referring to the powerful spray of the falls.

 Ecosystem and wildlife

-Mosi-oa-Tunya National Park is known as the only place in Zambia where white rhinos live.In 1996, four white rhinos were introduced from South Africa, and two are still being cared for under protection today.These rhinos are protected from poaching and monitored by specialized guards.The park is also located on an elephant migration route, and during the dry season, you can witness herds of elephants crossing the Zambezi River.In addition, the park is home to a variety of animals including giraffes, buffalo, impalas, zebras, hippos, crocodiles, baboons, and vervet monkeys.Especially in the rainforest near the falls, you may spot small antelopes and warthogs.
+Mosi-oa-Tunya National Park is known as the only place in Zambia where white rhinos live.In 1996, four white rhinos were brought in from South Africa, and two are still being cared for under protection.These rhinos are protected from poaching and are monitored by specialized guards.The park is also located along the migration route of elephants, and during the dry season, you can witness herds crossing the Zambezi River.In addition, the park is home to a variety of animals including giraffes, buffaloes, impalas, zebras, hippos, crocodiles, baboons, and vervet monkeys.Especially in the rainforest near the falls, you may spot small antelopes and warthogs.

-Birdwatching is also a highlight, with over 350 species of birds recorded.A wide variety of birds inhabit the park, including the African fish eagle, Schalow’s turaco, kingfishers, hornbills, and many more.Especially during the rainy season from November to April, migratory birds visit, many of them in their breeding plumage, allowing you to enjoy vibrant birdwatching.
+Birdwatching is also one of the park’s attractions, with over 350 species of birds recorded.A wide variety of birds inhabit the park, including the African fish eagle, Schalow’s turaco, kingfishers, hornbills, and more.Especially during the rainy season from November to April, migratory birds visit the park, many displaying their breeding plumage, making for vibrant birdwatching.

 Victoria Falls and its surroundings

-Within the park, you can explore the Zambian side of Victoria Falls and experience the power of the falls up close.During the dry season, you can see the entire waterfall, and at the 'Armchair Falls' in particular, there is a spot where you can dip your feet into a natural pool at the edge of the falls.
+Within the park lies the Zambian side of Victoria Falls, where you can experience the full force of the falls up close.During the dry season, you can see the entire waterfall, and especially at the 'Armchair Falls,' there is a spot where you can dip your feet into a natural hollow at the edge of the falls.

 Activities and Experiences